 Last week, I was discussing the challenges of being a single woman in today’s world.
 We talked about what lessons should be taught to daughters and to sons and from that conversation comes this article.
 Below are my primaries, to which you are invited to add yours either in the comments section or in a private email.

 First and absolutely foremost for me would be the Oneness of God, inside of which exists our own.
 It is the recognition that we both share, and are a shared humanity, and so none of us sit alone.
 Rather, each one of us is an integral thread within it, and if I fray, so too will you.

 Ultimately, to hurt another is to hurt ourselves, and to improve the station of another is also to improve that of our own.
 What asshole would argue with this?
 Especially if every day we are working to ensure that our heart is kind and compassionate and still open to vulnerability?

-Third, your time will come to fall and to hurt and to commit a really fucked up and devastating moral error.
+Third, your time will come to fall and to hurt and to commit a really devastating moral error.
 Trust in that reality because we are humans and our biggest gift from God is the freedom to choose, and sometimes that actually means “…to choose to do the wrong thing, and then suffer the consequences.”

-And when that happens, may you be surrounded by people who — though they may disagree with you — will put their arms around you and hold you as tight as you need and for as long as you need until you are whole again, with absolutely no judgement whatsoever.
+When this happens, may you be surrounded by people who — though they may disagree with you — will put their arms around you and hold you as tight as you need and for as long as you need until you are whole again, with absolutely no judgement whatsoever.